 As a growing company, meeting space was a crucial requirement for the business when they relocated their office.
 The more formal meeting rooms and boardroom are named after global currencies and give people private spaces to meet.
 Across the three floors of the GoCardless office, staff are able to choose from a variety of different agile working spaces and meeting areas.
 This element of choice in the workplace was an important feature of the new office, providing an environment to support different working styles.
 We have provided private focus spaces in the library area and a selection of private booths which allow staff to work quietly.
 The high benches and other agile areas are ideal for the open culture at GoCardless.
 Sofas, high benches and other informal areas give extra flexibility to the space.

 The architecture of Sutton Yard

-The GoCardless office at Sutton Yard has been designed to optimise the floor plates spread across three floors.
+The GoCardless office has been designed to optimise the floor plates spread across three floors.
 Due to the architecture of the building, we have taken the flow of the space into consideration and how the space works together.
 We installed staircases through the office to ensure that it was easy for everyone to interact with each other and promote this feeling of being connected.
 We used the space to create separation without making the space disconnected which allows for quieter spaces as well as more social spaces.
-The look and feel of the office is very much in keeping with the original architecture of the property at Sutton Yard.
+The look and feel of the office is very much in keeping with the original architecture of the property.
 The striking exposed columns feature through the space, complementing the creative, start-up atmosphere at GoCardless.

 Please insert a valid email